kubeflow/website/content/docs/other-guides/multi-user-overview.md

 #### Step 1: Grant user minimal k8s cluster view access

-User should be given minimal permission scope that allow them connecting to k8s cluster.
+User should be given minimal permission scope that allows them to connect to the Kubernetes cluster.
 For example for GCP users, they can be granted IAM role: **Kubernetes Engine Cluster Viewer**

-#### Step 2: creating a user profile
+#### Step 2: Creating a user profile

 Create a
 `profile.yaml` file with the following contents on your local machine: